 Fancy a cozy break by the fire?
 That's 'mysa' time in Swedish.
 Photo: Fredrik Broman/Image Bank Sweden

-Not the most difficult word to translate from English, but worth a mention as Sweden was recently dubbed the STI capital of Europe.
+Not the most difficult word to translate from English, but worth a mention as Sweden has been dubbed the STI capital of Europe.
 It's difficult to imagine organized Swedes running out of condoms, especially as unlike in North America or other parts of Europe, they more frequently come in packs of 30 rather than 12 (or three in the UK).
 Sexually-active Swedes are more likely than other Europeans to seek treatment for diseases such as chlamydia and gonorrhea.

 Safe sex is wise wherever you are in the world.
 Photo: BikeRiderLondon